The same like upgrading also downgrading happens.

 As stated in the regulation, the compensation shall be paid in cash, by electronic bank transfer, bank orders or bank cheques or, with the signed agreement of the passenger, in travel vouchers and/or other services.

 Why it matters?
 If you are flying with a European airline, these rules apply to all commercial flights both from and to Europe.
-If you are flying with a non-European airline, like Qatar Airways, these rules apply only to their flights from Europe.
+If you are flying with a non-European airline, like Qatar Airways, Air Canada or American Airlines, these rules apply only to their flights from Europe.

-In the rest of the situations and when travelling in other parts of the world, the above mentioned rules don’t apply.
-Then it’s all up to local rules and airline policies.
+In the rest of the situations and when travelling in other parts of the world, the above-mentioned rules and guidelines don’t apply.
+Then it’s all up to the local laws, regulations and airline policies.

 Ok, but how to get that money?